 On or before June 30, the Board of Directors shall adopt, by resolution, the proposed/recommended budget with any amendments directed by the affirmative vote of a majority of the Board.
-While the Board adopts the next two years fiscal year's year's budget by June 30, there will be a mid-cycle review after 1 year.
+While the Board adopts the next - fiscal year's budget by June 30.
 The budget can be amended at any time throughout the fiscal year via approval by a majority of the Board, consistent with the District's Budget Amendment Policy.